Who we are

 VISION

-To traditional legacies for strengthening faith in Christ within His Church on the way to the heavenly Reign.
+To use traditional legacies for strengthening faith in Christ within His Church on the way to the heavenly Reign.

 Little knowledge on the traditional legacies delays people in discovering wisdom which is found in: Stories, Proverbs, Sayings, Riddles and Songs, which can assist them on their way to God.
 That is where an inculturation takes place, in which people discover values from their traditions which can strengthen their faith in Christ within His Church on the way to the heavenly Reign.